MicrosoftDocs/azure-devops-docs/docs/work/tfs-ps-sync/customize-field-mapping-tfs-project-server.md

     witadmin importwitd /collection:CollectionURL  /p:"ProjectName" /f:"DirectoryPath\FileName.xml"
     ```

-9. Refresh your team project or work items page to verify the changes.
+9. Refresh your project or work items page to verify the changes.

  For more information, see [Export and import work item types](https://msdn.microsoft.com/library/ms404856.aspx), [Modify a field or add a custom field](../customize/add-modify-field.md), and [Design and customize a work item form](../customize/reference/design-work-item-form.md).